torquebox/torquebox.org/news/2011-02-28-using-rvm-with-torquebox.md

 That's all you have to do to get TorqueBox to use RVM's JRuby interpreter &mdash; easy!

 ## Default Gemsets
-Now we've got TorqueBox using RVM's JRuby interpreter, but to run apps under TorqueBox, they need the TorqueBox gems installed.
+Now we've got TorqueBox using RVM's JRuby interpreter, but to run apps under TorqueBox, you need the TorqueBox gems installed.
 So let's ensure that they are always available when we're using JRuby.
 To get the latest TorqueBox gems, you'll need to make sure `gem` knows where to find them.
 Open up `~/.gemrc` and add rubygems.torquebox.org so that it looks like this: